 Yes, but only when using a good quality dough mixer.
-Tests have been made to see if dough can be over-kneaded and they have never been able to over knead the dough when a mixer has not been used.
-On occasion home bakers find a stand mixer can over knead the gluten strands causing the structure them to snap.
-This is not good for gas retention.
+Tests have been made to see if dough can be over-kneaded and have not been successful by hand.

 Handling the dough transfers warmth to it.
 As dough that gets warm, it activates the yeast (levain) making it gassy and harder to knead.
 Try to reduce contact with the dough as much as possible when kneading.
-When kneading for long periods, place the dough in the fridge for a few minutes for it to cool down (and for you to have a rest) before continueing the kneading.
+When kneading for long periods, place the dough in the fridge for a few minutes for it to cool down before continuing.

 Use a timer

-Use a timer to measure track how long you are kneading.
-Not only does this help to track how long you are kneading for, it also helps to keep you motivated by setting targets.
-Hand kneading can be strenuous on your arms, especially if you are not used to it.
-Using a timer will help you track how ling you are kneading for and is really helpful to push through and continue for the extra minute when your arms tire.
+Use a timer to track how long you are kneading.
+I also find it helps to keep you motivated.
+Hand kneading can be strenuous, especially when it’s a new skill.
+A timer is helpful to push through and continue for the extra minute the dough needs when your arms tire.
 Here's an affiliate link to the timer I recommend on Amazon: